 - 2.1 A report on the outcomes of the scrutiny structure workshop held on 24 June 2008 and the structure proposals arising from that workshop was presented to the Scrutiny Management Commission meeting on 1 July 2008 when consideration of the matter was deferred until the Commission's meeting on 29 September. - 2.2 Appendix 2 describes the outcome of the 24 June workshop meeting and gives details of four possible options for scrutiny based on those that were identified at the workshop. - 2.3 Members are asked for their views on each of the four options and to indicate how they now wish to proceed with this review.

-For more information contact: David Romaine 01332 255598 e-mail david.romaine@derby.gov.uk its Partner organisations by the City Council
+David Romaine 01332 255598 e-mail david.romaine@derby.gov.uk Background papers: Appendix 1 - Implications List of appendices: Appendix 2 - Proposals for a Scrutiny Structure enable effective scrutiny of its Partner organisations by the City Council